 - Geraldton - Kenogamisis Fish and Game, Geraldton Waterfront

 - Beardmore - Poplar Lodge

-Please note: the TBDHU is not responsible for routine monitoring of private beaches or beaches within provincial parks.
+Please note: the TBDHU is not responsible for routine monitoring of private beaches or beaches within provincial parks and conservation areas.

 For advisories about beaches at provincial parks, please visit the Ontario Parks Alerts page.